romgar/presentations/factory_boy.md

 Why factory_boy ?

-- It's easier to create objects for testing
+- Simplify object creation for testing purpose
-- It can avoid painful test code refactoring if your models are changing
+- Avoid painful test code refactoring if your models are changing
-- It makes your tests more readable
+- Tests are more readable

 ---